vertesy/Single-Cell-Omics-Course/docs/README.md

 #### During the course

-- Course notes, lecture slides and programming examples [will be available on google drive](https://drive.google.com/open?id=1I8EvaKCv4bQQLhuigzF8AtG6ewe82ueQ) (and will remain so after the course).
+- Course notes, lecture slides and programming examples [will be available on google drive](https://drive.google.com/open?id=1I8EvaKCv4bQQLhuigzF8AtG6ewe82ueQ) (and will remain so after the course; http://bit.ly/SCG_drive).

 ### Registration

-- Apply for the course [online](https://goo.gl/forms/kLacWZkMCS3B2hrG3).
+- If you did not register yet: apply for the course [online](https://goo.gl/forms/kLacWZkMCS3B2hrG3).
+  - Note, that registration now only allows you to join if there are free places due to cancellation.
+  - If you registered in June, please **confirm participation ASAP on**: https://goo.gl/forms/qKmwXc3rZzY5tBjO2